MrJackSpade/adaptive-p-docs/sections/05_parameters.md

 Most users keep decay at default (0.9) and adjust only target.

+**Why decay is configurable:**

+Although 0.9 works well for most cases, edge cases require adjustment:

+- **Stubbornness (decay too high):** With decay 0.99, the sampler "remembers" history for ~100 tokens.
+If the first 50 tokens happened to be high-probability forced choices, the sampler stubbornly tries to compensate by targeting very low probabilities for the next 50—even when that's not ideal for the current context.

+- **Fishtailing (decay too low):** With decay 0.5, the sampler reacts to only the last 2-3 tokens.
+After one high-probability selection, it swings hard toward low probability; after one low selection, it swings back.
+The output "fishtails" between extremes rather than finding a stable average.

+- **Elasticity:** The ideal decay provides enough elasticity to return toward target without overcorrecting.
+Like a spring—too stiff and it fights every movement; too loose and it oscillates wildly.

 ## 4.3 Internal Constants

 The following values are fixed in the implementation and not user-configurable: